 Levels Of Financial Independence To Determine Life Insurance Needs

 Here are the main ways I would categorize financial independence for life insurance purposes.
+Yes, even if you are rich, life insurance can be appropriate.

 1) Financially independent without debt and no dependents.